Mouadzz/cursor-checkout-form-generator/README.md

   - Fills all form fields with one click

 **4. Switch Accounts to Use Another Free Trial (Optional - Only When Needed)**
-- Use [cursor-free-vip](https://github.com/yeongpin/cursor-free-vip) for infinite trials
+- **When to use:** When your trial ends or the token limit of a model ends and you want to use another account
+- **Steps:**
+  1. Do step 1 and 2 again (create new account with temp-mail)
-- Follow installation instructions
+  2. Install [cursor-free-vip](https://github.com/yeongpin/cursor-free-vip) and follow installation instructions
-- Log out of Cursor
+  3. Log out of Cursor
-- Use CursorVIP menu → 8 & 1
+  4. Use CursorVIP menu → 8 & 1
-- Close and restart Cursor
+  5. Close and restart Cursor
-- Go to Settings → General → Sign in
+  6. Go to Settings → General → Sign in
+  7. Login with the new account again and voila!

 ## Important